bootless64/bootless64/README.md

 - Familiar with UAC bypass techniques and payload behavior
 - Currently expanding knowledge in advanced exploitation and system security

-## Cyber Security
-Actively learning and exploring:

-- Reverse Engineering
-- Malware Analysis
-- Security Research
-- Understanding how and why systems fail

-Security is not about tools.
-It’s about **knowledge and insight**.

----

-## Hardware & Embedded Systems
-Exploring the boundary between software and hardware:

-- Arduino ecosystem
-- ESP32 programming
-- Low-level hardware interaction
-- Embedded security basics

 ---

 ## Operating Systems & Environments